 - Mix in chicken, sugar, red pepper flakes, and sweet chili sauce.
 Stir occasionally.
 Cook until chicken is mostly white but not quite done.

 - Add basil, and sprinkle with salt and pepper.

 - Continue cooking and stirring until onions are tender and the chicken is golden brown and cooked throughout.
 Make sure juices run clear.

 - Remove from heat and serve immediately over rice.

 The last time I made this meal, I was able to use basil from my garden!
-I was really excited about that, because growing something in my first garden was a simple item on my bucket list.
+I was really excited because growing something in my first garden was a simple item on my bucket list.